 1. Green Tea fights skin inflammation

-If your skin is acne and congestion-prone, Green Tea’s anti-bacterial properties will be of particular interest to you!
-Free radical-fighting catechins found in Green Tea are proven to help fight against the bacteria which cause acne and skin breakouts.
-Paired with its anti-inflammatory properties which calm the lumps and bumps, Green Tea’s credentials can’t be ignored if you’re suffering from skin congestion.
+If your skin is breakout and congestion-prone, Green Tea’s anti-bacterial properties will be of particular interest to you!
+Free radical-fighting catechins found in Green Tea can help fight against the bacteria which causes skin breakouts.
+Paired with its anti-inflammatory properties which may help to calm the lumps and bumps, Green Tea’s credentials can’t be ignored if you’re suffering from skin congestion.

 3. Green Tea can fight premature ageing